phaserjs/phaser/README.md

 We have a [Getting Started Guide](http://phaser.io/tutorials/getting-started) which covers all you need to begin developing games with Phaser.
 From setting up a web server, to picking an IDE and coding your first game.

 Prefer **videos** to reading?
-Lynda.com have published a free course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)
+Lynda.com have published a video based course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html) (requires subscription)

 The single biggest Phaser resource is the new [Phaser web site](http://phaser.io/news).
 It has hundreds of tutorials listed and fresh ones are added every week, so keep coming back to see what's new!